JungXue/learn_github/README.md

 - [R-Studio cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)
 --------------------------------------------------------------------------------------------------------
 ### 1.1 Headings
 I found #heading ##heading and ###heading most useful, I tried to add color and change font but I do not think I can, and later realised that I do not actually need to do too much fancy stuff, just keep things simple and concise and future me reading this will surely thank my decision.

-You can also use === and --- but I don not recommend it as it makes markdown codes messy, but I can see why some people prefer to use it, i often use these codes in Microsoft Word.
+You can also use === and --- but I don not recommend it because it makes codes messy, but I can see why some people prefer to use it, I often use these codes in Microsoft Word.

 ```markdown
 > # heading 1